mymth/vanillajs-datepicker/docs/options.md

 Whether to show the day names of the week.

+#### showOnClick
+- Type: `Boolean`
+- Default: `true`

+Whether to show the date picker when the associated input filed is clicked.

+> Not available on inline picker.

 #### showOnFocus
 - Type: `Boolean`
 - Default: `true`

 Whether to show the date picker automatically when the associated input filed receives focus.

+> Not available on inline picker.

 #### startView
 - Type: `Number`